luoluo0722/ZUOSI/README.md

 3.OUTPUT
 All the output file is in the out directory, and it include: zImage, dtb, MLO, uboot image and ubi image

+4.create-sdcard.sh
+tools/script/create-sdcard.sh
+It is used to create booting sdcard.
+Must be used with sudo.